David Výborný: International play

-Výborný won five World Championships with the Czech national team and a bronze medal at the 2006 Olympic Games.
-At the 2006 World Championships, when capturing silver, he was named to the All-Tournament Allstar-Team.
+Výborný won five World Championships with the Czech Republic men's national ice hockey team and a bronze medal in ice hockey at the 2006 Winter Olympics.
+At the 2006 IIHF World Championship, when capturing silver, he was named to the all-tournament team.
 At the 1997 and 1998 World Championships, he won bronze.
+He was inducted into the IIHF Hall of Fame in 2025.